bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interaction at the User Code URI {#interaction-usercode}

-When the user is directed to the AS through the ["user_code"](#response-interact-usercode) capability, the AS can interact with the user through their web browser to collect the user code, authenticate the user as an RO, and gather their consent.
+When the RO is directed to the AS through the ["user_code"](#response-interact-usercode) capability, the AS can interact with the RO through their web browser to collect the user code, authenticate the user as an RO, and gather their consent.
 Note that since the URL itself is static, the AS MUST determine the grant request being referenced from the user code value itself.
-If the user code cannot be associated with a currently active request, the AS MUST display an error to the user and MUST NOT attempt to redirect the user back to any client.
+If the user code cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any RC.

 The user code URL MUST be reachable from the RO's browser, though note that the RO MAY open the URL on a separate device from the RC